-1910 In a strike against racial prejudice, Florenz Ziegfeld opens the Ziegfeld Follies of 1910, with actor Bert Williams as co-star, marking the first time white and black entertainers have appeared on stage together in a major Broadway production.
+1910 Florenz Ziegfeld opens the Ziegfeld Follies of 1910 with actor Bert Williams as co-star, marking the first time white and black entertainers have appeared on stage together in a major Broadway production.

-1929 The musical revue Hot Chocolates opens a 219-performance run today at the Hudson Theatre, featuring some of the great stars of Harlem nightclubs, including the Broadway debut of Louis Armstrong, and a score by Fats Waller, Harry Brooks and Andy Razaf.
+1929 The musical revue Hot Chocolates opens a 219-performance run at the Hudson Theatre, featuring some of the great stars of Harlem nightclubs, including the Broadway debut of Louis Armstrong, and a score by Fats Waller, Harry Brooks, and Andy Razaf.

 1984 The first Broadway revival of Noël Coward's Design for Living opens at the Circle in the Square Theatre for a run of 245 performances.
-Directed by George C. Scott, the production stars Jill Clayburgh, Raul Julia and Frank Langella.
+Directed by George C. Scott, it stars Jill Clayburgh, Raul Julia, and Frank Langella.

-2003 Bounce, the first musical collaboration between composer Stephen Sondheim and director Hal Prince in more than two decades, opens a tryout in Chicago.
-It will move on to Washington DC and play out a limited run without moving to New York.
-In 2008, John Doyle will direct a revised version of the musical at Off-Broadway's Public Theater under the title Road Show.
+2003 Bounce, the first musical collaboration between composer Stephen Sondheim and director Hal Prince in more than two decades, opens a tryout at Chicago's Goodman Theatre.
+It moves on to Washington D.C. and plays out a limited run without moving to New York.
+In 2008, John Doyle directs a revised version of the musical at Off-Broadway's Public Theater under the title Road Show.

-2012 York Theatre Company presents the first New York City revival of the 1989 Off-Broadway revue Closer Than Ever — featuring the lyrics of Richard Maltby, Jr. and the music of David Shire — at The York Theatre at Saint Peter's.
-Directed by Maltby, the production stars Jenn Colella, George Dvorsky, Christiane Noll and Sal Viviano.
-Originally announced for a limited run through July 14, the critically acclaimed production will extend three times and close in November after 150 performances.
+2012 The York Theatre Company presents the first New York City revival of Richard Maltby Jr. and David Shire's 1989 revue Closer Than Ever.
+Directed by Maltby, the production stars Jenn Colella, George Dvorsky, Christiane Noll, and Sal Viviano.
+Originally announced for a limited run through July 14, the critically acclaimed production extends three times and runs 150 performances.